permaweb/aos/README.md

 .load token.lua
 ```

 BAM!
-We just converted our Process to a Token on aOS... 🤯
+We just converted our Process to a Token on aos... 🤯

 ## Summary

-Hopefully, you are able to see the power of aOS in this demo, access to compute from anywhere in the world.
+Hopefully, you are able to see the power of aos in this demo, access to compute from anywhere in the world.

 Welcome to the `ao` Permaweb Computer Grid!
 We are just getting started! 🐰